DevOps-Nirvana/EKSCTL-Example-Configurations/README.md

 note the price I choose for the spot helps make the spots last a long time, often 3-4 months.
 If you set the price you'll pay to just above the on-demand price it enables this.
 Neat eh?

+`existing-cluster.yaml` - This shows how you can begin to manage any existing AWS EKS cluster with EKSCTL *immediately* without having to have set it up with EKSCTL.
+The key here is you need to specify the existing VPC, Subnets and Security Groups, then you can begin to manage the nodes in that cluster.
+Typically using a config like this you would roll out some new nodes which can/will be managed from EKSCTL from this point forward.
+After those nodes are fully live, you'd (manually of course, since you manually set it up elsewhere) drain all your old nodes one at a time and wait for all your pods and traffic to successfully move onto your now-eksctl-managed nodes.
+When everything looks good, you can delete your old nodes and your old autoscalers (if enabled) and old node groups.
+From this point on you can easily create new nodes and drain your old ones (created by eksctl).

 `simple.yaml` - Creates an VPC and a new cluster from scratch.
 This is the "easiest" way to on-board into using EKSCTL, requires you do no previous setup or configuration in your AWS account.
 Just get up and go.